Send the link below via email or IMCopy

 3. How does Giovanni gain access to Rappaccini's garden?

 4. Describe the outcome of the antidote Giovanni gives Beatrice

-1. Corruption of the human spirit is a principle theme of the work.
+1. Corruption of the human spirit is a principal theme of the work.
 Note 3 characters who exhibit corruption or become corrupted.